Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Luckily, the Vanguard Wellington fees have always been reasonable.

-At this level of sophistication, both the 0.25% and 0.17% are low, considering many hedge funds charge north of 1% for their fees.
+At this level of sophistication, both funds are sufficiently cheap considering many hedge funds charge north of 1% for their fees.

-If you bought Investor shares but eventually your money grew to meet the limits of Admiral shares, Vanguard will automatically convert your investor shares to admiral.
+If you bought Investor shares but eventually your money grew to meet the limits of Admiral shares, Vanguard will auto-convert your investor shares to admiral.

 Who Are the Ideal Customers of the Vanguard Wellington Fund?

-The perfect persona of a Vanguard Wellington Fund holder is an affluent elderly widow.
+The perfect persona of a Vanguard Wellington Fund holder is an elderly widow.

 She has outlived her husband and is now careful and wants to be super savvy with her wealth.
-She wants to craft a portfolio that safeguards her wealth for generations to enjoy and stable.
+She wants to craft a portfolio that safeguards her wealth for her to enjoy into the 90s and potentially pass down to her children and grandchildren.

 In fact, many investors have shared that these women are confident enough to put all of their money into the Vanguard Wellington Fund.

-I may not necessarily go that far, but I think that says something about track record, quality, consistency, and faith.
+I would not go that far as to say to put all of your eggs in one basket, but I think that says something about the track record, quality, consistency, and faith of this fund.

 History, Culture, People and the Future of Wellington Management